Environmental racism in the United States: Coal

 Coal mining has harmed low-income rural communities in the Appalachian Mountain area.
 Coal mining in the region involves blasting apart mountaintops, and excess rocks are dumped into valleys and streams.
 Sociologist Shannon Elizabeth Bell explains that "Communities in proximity to mountaintop removal mining and other industry related activities suffer numerous problems as a result of these coal operations, including flooding, respiratory disorders from coal dust, well water contamination, and technological disasters resulting from breaches or failures in impoundments containing coal waste from coal cleaning or coal-burning plants."
 Further, "Many residents argue that they are forced to suffer these environmental injustices because Central Appalachia is serving as an 'energy sacrifice zone' for the rest of the nation."

 These activities have been shown to contaminate surrounding communities' air and water with lead, mercury, and arsenic.
 Such contamination has led to health issues such as hyperactivity and aggression in children, high blood pressure, kidney failure, cardiovascular diseases, premature delivery or miscarriages in pregnancy, negative effects on liver, kidney, and cardiac tissues, neurological diseases, brain damage in newborns, respiratory diseases, anemia and leukopenia, skin and lung cancer, coma, and gene mutations in surrounding communities.

 In addition to effects on communities within coal extraction zones, coal burning facilities have been historically placed in low-income, inner city neighborhoods that have majority Latinx and black populations.
 Further, proposed coal export projects in or adjacent to Native American communities, such as the Gateway Pacific Terminal next to ancestral village sites of the Lummi Nation of Northwest Washington, would "increase congestion and toxic runoff in the Salish Sea, ... endangering salmon and orcas," which are species that have important relationships with the Lummi people.

 Oil and gas

 New gas and oil pipelines have been proposed to be built around the United States.
 A previously proposed project would have constructed an Alaskan natural gas pipeline to deliver natural gas to the lower continental 48 states.
 The areas in which this oil and gas drilling would occur in Northern Alaska are inhabited mainly by Native Americans.

-These Native Americans rely on the health of the environment and the wildlife in the area, and this drilling has the potential to harm this.
+Fracking sites can release toxins, particularly methane, that pollute the air and contaminate water.